Owned bySolstad Offshore

 - Fuel oil:

 - DnV + 1A1, SF, DYNPOS AUTR, E0, HELDK, DK(+), TMON

-Prior to the conversion, the ship accommodated 70.
+Prior to the conversion, the ship accommodated 70 people.
 More people are needed for construction work, and the superstructure was lengthened to accommodate more cabins.
 Also, an ROV hangar and control room, offices and conference rooms were added, new lifeboats and davits.
 A moonpool for subsea operations was installed.
-The ship already had a DP2 system, which was upgraded, and the DP control desks were moved to the aft bridge.
+The ship already had a DPII system, which was upgraded, and the DP control desks were moved to the aft bridge.
 New manoeuver desks were installed aft.
 Ulstein Verft mounted the crane pedestal for a 250t heave compensated offshore crane on the port side.
-A new trafo and switchboard room securing the crane electricity was installed.
-The 25t-crane previously positioned on the port side was moved to the starboard side, and was upgraded for a depth of 500m.
+A new transformer and switchboard room securing the crane electricity was installed.
+The 25t-crane previously positioned on the port side was moved to the starboard side and was upgraded for a depth of 500m.
 The ship was widened 3.6 m by mounting side tanks on either side.
 The increased beam was needed for extra deck equipment, but also to compensate for the weight displacement when the largest of the cranes is in use.
 The amount of new steel in the vessel counts to approx. 1,300t.
 The work deck needed extra strengthening to sustain a full load of pipes and equipment.
 The distance between the ribs was reduced and several decks were reinforced.
 The deck can tolerate 10t per m2, compared to the previous 3t per m2.